digipres/registries-of-practice-project/README.md

 The intended outcomes are:

 - An established [_Preservation Registries Special Interest Group (PR-SIG)_](https://www.dpconline.org/digipres/pr-sig) where people can come together to talk about digital preservation registries.
-- A range of formal and information publications documenting the current state of our registries.
+- A range of formal and informal publications documenting the current state of our registries.
-- New tools to help us improve our practices and maintain our registries.
+- New tools and services to help us improve our practices and maintain our registries, built with long-term maintenance and sustainability in mind.

 ## Communication and Collaboration